Scientific Name

 Like most desert plants, Lenophyllum is drought-tolerant and does not tolerate wet soils, especially in winter.
 Its small tufted habit makes Lenophyllum a great plant for a southwestern-themed rock garden or container.
 And, of course, they are great plants for green roofs.
 Once established, it will produce stalks with small yellow flowers.

-The repotting is not very practiced because it is likely to lose the ornamental aspect of the plant.
+Repotting is not very practiced because it is likely to lose the ornamental aspect of the plant.
 Being small plants, however, is generally not necessary.
-Pruning is generally limited to the elimination of damaged parts.
+Pruning is usually limited to the elimination of damaged parts.

 Plants of the genus Lenophyllum multiply well by seed, cuttings, or division of the bushes.